Conflux-Chain/conflux-documentation/docs/core/core-space-basics/transactions/faqs.md

 There is only one type, similar to Ethereum 155 transactions.

-### Does Core Space support EIP-1559 transactions or EIP-2718?

-No, it does not support them.

 ### What's the differences between Ethereum 155 Transaction and Core Space Transaction

 Compared to Ethereum `155 transaction`, transactions through Conflux Core Space have several differences: